 - Consider asking children to dress in a post-Civil War style.
 Many boys wore short pants or knickers with suspenders, a button down shirt and a straw hat.
 Girls wore dresses below the knee, low boots, an apron or shawl and a straw hat or bonnet.

 - Plan to bring lunches, but remind students that, in the 19th century, the noon meal was called “dinner.”
 Students may wish to bring food and drinks similar to those that children carried to school more than 100 years ago.

 - Prepare the New England Johnny Cake recipe that is included and bring it as part of your “dinners.”
 Keep in mind which foods might be available on Long Island.
 Children enjoy carrying their “dinners” in baskets, tin pails or tied in cloth.
 Try to avoid modern packaging.

-- Have the class memorize the poem “The Johnny Cake” (grades 2 and 3), or “The Village Blacksmith” (Grades 4 and up).
-Both poems are included here.
+- Have the class memorize the poem “The Johnny Cake” (see below).
 Memorization and recitation were common 19th century teaching methods.
 Time will be set aside to hear the recitation of the poem.

 Become familiar with the following vocabulary:

 Kindling – small pieces of wood used to start a fire

 Copy book – notebook used for penmanship practice